supersiem/hackclub-events/README.md

 It uses the Hack Club API to fetch events and show them in a list.
 It also includes a search box to filter events by name or description.

+Note: This is only a list of the events and the rederect to the offica l Hack Club events page.

 ## Development

 Requirements: